-When building your cover letter and resume (resources above) it’s important to weave a compelling personal story.
-The story has to clearly explain: (i) where you are coming from, (ii) where are you are now, (iii) and where do you want to be in the future.
+When building your cover letter and resume (resources above), it’s important to weave a compelling personal story.
+The story has to clearly explain: (i) where you are coming from, (ii) where you are now, (iii) and where you want to be in the future.
 If you can connect these dots in a logical way and also demonstrate you’re a good culture fit, that’s more than half the battle.

-Like most other things in life, being great at interviews takes practice.
+Like most things in life, being great at interviews takes practice.
 The best ways to practice are through (1) networking (as discussed above) and (2) using professional interview guides.

 Please review our interview Q&A guides on how to be ready for any question:

 - Equity research associate interview